sandipcse12/Login-and-Registration-System/README.md

-# Login-and-Registration-System. simple animation is done by Jquery.
+# Login-and-Registration-System. simple animation is done by Jquery. designed by sandip